For Cryptographers

 Two facts make the table work:

-• For $t = 2Bi + 1$: $t \equiv 1 \pmod B$ and $t$ is odd, so $b$ and $a$ are fixed; and as $i$ ranges over $[0, 2^{m-1})$, $t \bmod 2^m$ runs over every odd residue exactly once, so $t$ acts as a uniform unit on $c$ — preserving $v_2(c) = \tz(c)$ but uniformizing $c$ within that valuation class.
+• For $t = 2Bi + 1$: $t \equiv 1 \pmod B$ and $t$ is odd, so $b$ and the parity of $a$ are fixed; and as $i$ ranges over $[0, 2^{m-1})$, $t \bmod 2^m$ runs over every odd residue exactly once, so $t$ acts as a uniform unit on $c$ — preserving $v_2(c) = \tz(c)$ but uniformizing $c$ within that valuation class.

 Hence the $(w, t)$-orbit of $x$ is exactly the fiber $\hll^{-1}(\hll(x)) \cap J_N^-$, and $y$ is uniform on that fiber, not merely supported on it.
-Two honest clients with the same sketch induce identical token distributions, and the server’s entire view is a function of $(b, \tz(c))$.
-This is the anonymity theorem of Proof of Anonymity; the only bookkeeping subtlety is the 2-torsion ($C_2$/Jacobi) accounting, which is exactly why tokens are confined to $J_N^-$.
-The proof is phrased in these semigenerator coordinates throughout — if there is a more standard way to present it, I’d welcome the pointer.
+Two well-behaved clients with the same sketch induce identical token distributions, so what the server can learn is strictly a function of the HLL sketch value, $(b, \min(\tz(c), m-1))$.
+This is the content of the Proof of Anonymity; the only bookkeeping subtlety is the 2-torsion ($C_4$/Jacobi) accounting, which is exactly why tokens are confined to $J_N^-$.
+The proof is phrased in terms of logarithmic semigenerator coordinates throughout — if there is a more standard way to present it, I’d welcome the pointer.

 Integrity I — malicious clients (unforgeable rank)